skinney6/ssh-config-aws/README.md

 This combines all your `.sshconfig` files into the master `~/.ssh/config` file.

+####This config assumes all your keys are in ~/.ssh.
+If you have keys in subdirectories of ~/.ssh, add it to the key name.

 Now you are ready to go!
 You can do things like:

 `$ ssh e[TAB]` -> auto-expands to -> `$ ssh example`